 Who we are

-Rickshaw Travel Ltd is a company registered in England and Wales with number 6355212.
-We are an ABTA bonded and ATOL licensed UK based tour operator.
-Our address is Rickshaw Travel, Unit D-E Level 8 South, New, England House, New England Street, Brighton, BN1 4GH, United Kingdom.
+Rickshaw Travel Ltd is registered in England and Wales with the number 6355212.
+We are an ABTA-bonded and ATOL-licensed UK-based tour operator.
+Our address is Rickshaw Travel, Projects the Lanes, Nile Street, Brighton, BN1 1HW, United Kingdom.

 We have a legal duty to protect personal information that we collect under the Data Protection Act 2018 (and any law which replaces it, including the new UK Data Protection Bill) (the “DPA”) and the General Data Protection Regulation (EU) 2016/679, (“GDPR”).
 For the purpose of the DPA and GDPR, we (Rickshaw Travel Limited) are the “Data Controller”; in other words, the organisation that determines how your personal information is used)